 INSTRUCTIONAL VIDEOS FOR MAINTENANCE AND REPAIRS

 The ELF has some unusual configurations that are addressed in these videos.
-For example, it is important to keep your elf in alignment;changing the back tire, adjusting the brakes etc. for complicated repairs, I can recommend an elf specialist-leva technician.
+For example, Aligning your ELF, changing the back tire, adjusting the brakes etc. for complicated repairs, I 'd recommend an ELF Samaritan or ELF Owners FaceBook Group.

 LET'S TALK ABOUT SHIPPING

 The ELF is an awkward configuration in that it's dimensions are 49" wide X 61" high X 107" long.
 The width is from the front fenders; however, the fenders can be removed!
 When fenders are removed, then the width from the outside tire rims is 45.5".
 Also the ELF is very light at 170 pounds and ideally should be shipped in an enclosed truck so the winds don't make it jump around, scratching, cracking and possibly pulling it lose from the straps.
 I have known of owners shipping their ELFs in the open truck bed. it's a good idea to take electrical tape and make 2 or 3 X's with the tape continuing it into the ELF for securing the front and back windows.

 Here's a shipper who will go anywhere for the money:

 Another shipper who runs up and down the E. Coast is Churchtown Services, Chadd Mowrey out of Beverly Hills, FL.
-(610) 823-8062;
+610 823 8063 email@example.com

 U-Ship offers inexpensive transportation services by independent truckers.
 By the way, there's a shortage of truck drivers these days.
 You must sign into their website, input your needs, ask questions online and then start receiving bids.
 Not until you accept a bid, do you get to talk to the shipper.
 There is a modest fee.
 Caveats are to make sure they are properly insured for liability AND also the cost of the cargo.
 A lowboy enclosed truck or one with a lift are ideal.
 Most of these shippers transport cars so they are not a good fit because these trucks are open and can't accommodate the 3rd wheel.
 Here's what I've used in my bids: